mozahzah/IECore/README.md

 - **Utilities**: Provides various helpful tools and functions for application development.
 - **ImGui Extension Logic**: Enhances ImGui with additional functionality and customizations.

+## ImGui Extensions
+The ImGui namespace is extended with several useful functions to enhance the flexibility and ease of use within the ImGui framework.
+These extensions provide enhanced cursor positioning, text rendering capabilities, file finding utilities, and the ability to clear window states.
+### Highlighted features
+- **SetSmartCursorPosRelative(const ImVec2& XYMultiplier)**: Sets the cursor position relative to the windows size.
+The position is a percentage of the window width and height respectively.
+- **CenteredText(const char\* Fmt, ...)**: Renders text centered horizontally within the current window.
+- **FileFinder(const char\* Label, int Depth, std::string& SelectedFile)**: Opens a file finder dialog that allows users to browse directories and select files.
+The file finder widget will automatically reset once the directory depth specified by the Depth parameter is reached.
+The function stores the path of the selected file in the SelectedFile parameter.

 ## Third-Party Libraries Used
 - [Dear ImGui](https://github.com/ocornut/imgui)
 - [stb](https://github.com/nothings/stb)